Installation¶

 )

-Our dependencies are listed in root directory's CMakeLists.txt (search for CPMAddPackage).
 All of them will be automatically downloaded and built from source, you don't need to configure them manually.

 We know it's a headache to resolve dependency conflicts, so we carefully choose minimal dependencies.
 If you meet any dependency conflict, either try to modify our version in CMakeLists.txt to match your project, or modify your version to match ours.
-Welcome to open a issue to let us know if have any problem.
+Welcome to open an issue to let us know if you have any problem.